© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and fishpond 140m south of St Helen's Church is a scheduled monument protected by Historic England under reference 1015543.
 View the official record →

-Moated site and fishpond 140m south of St Helen's Church is a medieval defensive and productive earthwork situated in Yorkshire.
+Moated site and fishpond 140m south of St Helen's Church is a medieval defensive earthwork and water management feature located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015543.

 Moated site and fishpond 140m south of St Helen's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015543.